Etter Lab Umass Header

 2) Forces Creating a Genetic Break at 3300m

-Our previous research revealed a pronounced genetic separation between populations of the protobranch bivalve Deminucula atacellana above and below 3300 m.
-Populations on either side of 3300 m possess highly divergent haplotypes (Fig. 2).
-The strong population divergence was unexpected and perplexing because there are no obvious oceanographic or topographic features that would limit gene flow between these regions.
+Our research has revealed a pronounced genetic separation between populations of the protobranch bivalves Deminucula atacellana and Neilonella salicensis above and below 3300 m.
+Populations on either side of 3300 m possess highly divergent haplotypes.
+The strong population divergence was unexpected and perplexing because there are no obvious oceanographic or topographic features that would limit gene flow between these regions (e.g. Fig 4).
 A similar break at 3300 m has been found for D. atacellana in the South Atlantic, although the data are more limited.

 In our work we are exploring the forces that might produce such a sharp genetic discontinuity among multiple unrelated species.